buehler/mse-project-thesis-1/sections/02_definitions.md

 ](images/Kubernetes/Container_Evolution.png){#fig:kubernetes_container_evolution
 short-caption="Kubernetes Container Evolution"}

-According to the Kubernetes team, the way of deploying applications has evolved.
+According to Kubernetes, the way of deploying applications has evolved.
 As shown in {@fig:kubernetes_container_evolution}, the "Traditional Era" was the time, when applications were deployed via FTP access and started manually (e.g. on an Apache webserver).